Nutritional Programs and Assistance

 NCSL urges Congress to fully fund The Emergency Food Assistance Program (TEFAP) at its authorized level.
 NCSL believes that Congress should provide adequate administrative funds to facilitate the efficient distribution of food and should include sufficient safeguards to prevent program abuse.
 NCSL urges the USDA to make additional surplus commodities available to states, upon request, when additional surplus food becomes available.
 We also urge the USDA to provide administrative funding support for sorting, packaging, processing, and transporting donated food.
 NCSL supports federal programs that deliver commodities through farmers’ markets and the child nutrition commodity programs.

 NCSL urges Congress to reauthorize legislation to continue and fully fund child nutrition programs.
-NCSL urges the USDA to emphasize the importance of nutritionally-appropriate foods, and avoiding those high in sugar, fat, and sodium.
+NCSL urges the USDA to emphasize the importance of nutritionally appropriate foods and avoiding those high in sugar, fat and sodium.
+NCSL also urges Congress to protect, strengthen and improve the child nutrition programs by building on the Healthy, Hunger Free Kids Act of 2010 to ensure that children continue to have access to nutritious meals throughout the year.

-NCSL supports the objectives of the WIC program to educate and inform participants with the best sources of nutrition to reduce the incidence of low birth weight, improve infant nutrition in the first year of life, and to improve the health of participants.
-NCSL encourages the administration and Congress to ensure flexibility for the time it takes to process and approve applications for WIC applicants and ensure continued financial support to maximize WIC coverage for women, infants, and children in need.
+NCSL supports the WIC program and its objectives.
+NCSL encourages the administration and Congress to ensure flexibility for the time it takes to process and approve applications for WIC applicants and ensure continued financial support to maximize WIC coverage for women, infants and children in need.

 School Breakfast and Lunch Programs

-NCSL supports flexibility to allow seniors to transport uneaten food they receive while participating in the Child and Adult Care Food Program (CACFP).
-Proposals to eliminate or reduce this program ignore its valuable contribution to the expansion of child care and reduction of childhood hunger.
+NCSL supports flexibility to allow seniors to transport uneaten food they receive while participating in the Child and Adult Care Food Program.
+NCSL opposes the elimination or reduction of the Child and Adult Care Food Program.

 Combating Childhood and Adult Obesity